AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/aggregation-policy.md

 >
 >When using the configurable aggregation option for your destination, be mindful of the minimum and maximum values that you can use for the two parameters `maxBatchAgeInSecs` (minimum 1,800 and maximum 3,600) and `maxNumEventsInBatch` (minimum 1,000, maximum 10,000).

-For detailed explanations of the aggregation parameters, refer to the [Destinations API endpoint operations](./destination-configuration-api.md) reference page, where each parameter is described.
+For detailed explanations of the aggregation parameters, refer to the [create a destination configuration](../../authoring-api/destination-configuration/create-destination-configuration.md) reference page, where each parameter is described.